-Once your new home is completed it’s time to organise your utilities, ensuring you will be truly comfortable in your new home.
+Once your new home is completed it’s time to organise and connect your utilities, ensuring you will be truly comfortable in your new home.

 At North Cove Estates we can help you sort out all the finer details before you arrive and put you in touch with the relevant authorities, but here’s a guide to what you need to know about connecting your utilities so you can ensure your home is ready for you once you decide to make the move.

 In Northern Cyprus, the electricity supply is just like Britain’s so you can use all the same equipment you would use in the UK.
 It is 220-240 volts, with a frequency of 50 Hertz and yes, they use British three-pin plugs!